 Access to milliKelvin temperatures has until now relied on large research-scale cryogenic platforms that typically occupy several tens of square meters of floorspace and require either Helium liquefaction plant or high-power 3-phase electricity and water cooling.
 These cost and infrastructure requirements are significant barriers to the marketisation of quantum computing technologies.
 We aim to demonstrate that we can provide a cryogenic platform for superconducting qubits in a compact, mobile format that requires only single-phase domestic electrical supply.
 All of the necessary technological solutions are, in principle, already available but they have never before been integrated together into a low-cost cooling platform designed for quantum computing applications.
 By dramatically cutting both the capital and operational cost of quantum computing, this development would hugely accelerate its deployment in a wide range of settings.

-This project is progressing well and in the coming six months we will be presenting updates at several scientific conferences.
+In the coming months we hope to present results from this project at several scientific conferences.
 Look out for us at the following events:

 25 to 29 April 2022: International Cryogenic Engineering Conference Website: http://www.icec28-icmc2022.com/ China